m-language/m/README.md

 There's a lot of work to be done on M, and any help is greatly appreciated.
 If there's a feature you want to add, please open an issue and I'll help however I can.
-If you want to add an editor plugin, language backend, or other tooling, please [contact me personally](https://github.com/aedans) and I'll add it to the organization.
+If you want to add an editor plugin, language backend, or other tooling, please [contact me](https://github.com/aedans) and I'll add it to the organization.

 If you want to help M succeed but don't want to contribute code, please consider